Boutzi/pygo-score/README.md

 # Flask API: PyGo Score

 The PyGo Score API allows you to manage a leaderboard system where players' scores can be added, updated, and retrieved.
-This API is built with Flask and works with a JSON-based storage system for player data.
+This API is built with Flask and works with a MongoDB storage system for player data.

 # Installation:
 First, install Python.